oooutlk/clib/README.md

 2. C libraries provides pkg-config file, or its installation is consistent with the assumption of this crate.

-# Step-by-step explanation of tk library metadata
+# Usage demonstration: step-by-step explanation of tk library metadata

 Sample Cargo.toml files of tcl and tk libraries are in `examples/` folder.
 Let's take tk's metadata for demonstration.